NarvalNudiste/special-octo-palm-tree/README.md

 Thoses performances comparison comes from multiple training sessions on the pima diabetes dataset.
 Models have been tested with different hidden layers and neurons numbers (from 1x1 to 64x64), with or without Dropout layers, and each time for 5 different optimizers.
 Overall, the Rectifier activation function (ReLU) seems to be the best choice for binary classification on this dataset.
-As this may vary on differnt data structure, I think repeating those tests with the proper data can help finding a suitable model.
+As this may vary on different data structure, I think repeating those tests with the proper data can help finding a suitable model.

 ### Data collection / Workshop

+A data collection workshop has been run internally.
+Volunteers students answered a small survey (general health condition, how energetic they overall feel, stress level, etc.) and took part of the following test (wristband obviously equipped) :

+* Listening to a short relaxing music
+* Listening to a stressful music
+* Watching a short horror trailer
+* Playing a ZType game

+Subjects were asked if they felt a difference after each activity (more relaxed, a bit more relaxed, a bit more stressed, more stressed, neutral response).
+Data was then downloaded from the Empatica cloud as .csv files :

+* **TEMP.csv** -  Data from temperature sensor expressed degrees on the Celsius (°C) scale.

+* **EDA.csv** - Data from the electrodermal activity sensor expressed as microsiemens (μS).

+* **BVP.csv** - Data from photoplethysmograph.

+* **HR.csv** - Average heart rate extracted from the BVP signal.The first row is the initial time of the session expressed as unix timestamp in UTC.
+The second row is the sample rate expressed in Hz.

+* **tags.csv** - Event mark times.
+Each row corresponds to a physical button press on the device; the same time as the status LED is first illuminated.
+The time is expressed as a unix timestamp in UTC and it is synchronized with initial time of the session indicated in the related data files from the corresponding session.

 ### Data pre-processing

 All E4 wristband sensors deliver different data formats, as the sample rate may vary : the photoplethysmograph sensor (BVP) has a 64Hz sample rate, whereas the electrodermal activity sensor sensor (EDA) only samples at 4Hz.
 Thus, we need a function using linear interpolation to even out our arrays  :

 ```python
 def reshape_array_freq(bFreq, freq, ary):